NickBansal/BreakOut/README.md

 - [x] Moving the paddle left and right
 - [x] Draw a ball on the screen
 - [x] Make the ball move
+- [x] Make sure the ball bounces off the paddle